 - Are you an experienced trial litigator?

-- Will you be the one handling my case (some attorneys transfers cases to more suitable lawyers)?
+- Will you be the one handling my case? (some attorneys transfer cases to more suitable lawyers)

 - Do you work on a contingent fee basis?